Medical questions & health advice by board certified doctors

 "Can I have PCOS?
-Or what else can be causing me to breakout a lot on cheek and jawline?
+Or what else can be causing me to breakout a lot on cheek and jawline?"

 i have never had acne before but i notice when i turned 20 and became sexually active my body changed, i always had bad cramps and heavy 7 day long periods so i decided to change my diet and cut off meat and that did help with cramps but did absolutely nothing to my acne it just keeps getting worse when its that time of the month , my question is what could my body be telling me through acne on my skin can it be hormonal imbalance ? or pcos?

 First of all, irregular cycles and frequent missed periods is a hallmark of PCOS that you do not describe.
 In addition, trouble with weight gain, diabetes, high blood pressure, and abnormal hair growth often on the face are frequent complaints of patients with PCOS.
 Thus, it would not be my first thought to say that you have this condition.
 What I would do first is trying to treat your acne with conservative measures such as topical benzoyl peroxide or topical retinoids if indicated.
 I might also consider referring you to a dermatologist if you're acne was quite severe.
 In terms of the long periods, I would probably first start by placing you on an oral birth control to see if that would help.
 In addition, I recommend consulting with your OBGYN to obtain a pelvic ultrasound to look for another causes of long and heavy periods.
 For starters, I would suggest that you schedule an appointment with your primary care physician so that he or she can decide which direction you should go.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.